Mioulin/co2-soft-sensor-hybrid-forecasting/README.md

 Orange dotted: kinetic prior.
 Blue dashed: Transformer standalone.
 Purple:
 KGC-fused prediction.
 Black dots: real AT400 observations.
-At Pt 6 (absorber outlet) the fused and kinetic lines nearly overlap — the kinetic prior dominates where it is most accurate.
+At Pt 6 (absorber outlet) the fused and kinetic lines nearly overlap — the kinetic prior dominates where physically most reliable.
 At Pt 5 the Transformer provides useful correction.
-Note that at h=1 this fused variant (0.00117) does not beat the kinetic prior (0.00107) — the GRU fused variants are superior at this horizon.

 ### Figure 6 — inverse-variance fusion weights per sampling point (Transformer)

 ![Fusion weights Transformer](outputs/figures/10_fusion_weights_transformer.png)

-Fusion weights estimated from validation residuals at each sampling point.
-At Pt 6 (absorber outlet, highest absolute CO2), the kinetic weight approaches 1.0: the mechanistic model is most reliable where the outlet concentration is physically constrained.
+Fusion weights estimated from validation residuals at each of the 6 sampling points.
+At Pt 6 (absorber outlet, highest CO2), kinetic weight approaches 1.0 — the mechanistic model is most reliable where the outlet concentration is physically constrained by absorption equilibrium.
 At Pt 1 the Transformer receives higher weight.
-This spatial variation in weights is a direct consequence of per-point variance calibration on the validation set.
+The spatial variation in weights is a direct consequence of per-point variance calibration; it is not hand-tuned.

 ### Figure 7 — Gaspari-Cohn localization matrix (L=2)

 ![Gaspari-Cohn matrix](outputs/figures/11_gaspari_cohn_matrix.png)

-The localization matrix applied to covariance matrices B and R before Kalman fusion.
+The localization matrix applied to B and R before Kalman fusion.
 Correlations decay to near-zero for stages separated by 4+ positions (|i-j| >= 4).
-This suppresses spurious long-range covariances that arise from estimating a 6×6 matrix from 228 validation rows.
+This suppresses spurious long-range covariances that arise from estimating a 6×6 matrix from only 228 validation rows — a regularisation essential at this dataset scale.

 ---